forestgrape/coronavirus/2_biological/life-forms.md

 Proteins are assembled by ribosomes:

 > ###### Ribosome
+> *Ribosomes* read RNA in positive sense and select a amino acid for each triple of RNA acids and chain these amino acids together to proteins.

 > ###### Translation
-> *Ribosomes* read positive sense RNA and select a amino acid for each triple of RNA acids and chain these amino acids together to proteins.
-This process is called *translation* since the mRNA is translated to a protein.
+> The process of building a protein from RNA instructions is called *translation* since the mRNA is translated to a protein.

-The storage piece encoding mRNA making up a functional protein or a functional RNA is called a gene:
+The storage piece encoding RNA making up a functional protein or a functional RNA is called a gene:

 > ###### Gene
 > A *gene* denotes a piece of storage encoding a functional polypeptide or RNA strand.